2014 Peshawar school massacre: Aftermath

 Many international media organizations referred to the attack as Pakistan's "9/11".
 The popular opinion was one of anger against the TTP soon after the attacks.
 Pakistan's Government and its Armed Forces showed immediate reaction to the incident.

 According to the Iranian-American scholar, Vali Nasr, "the Taliban may be trying to slacken the resolve of the military by suggesting that there could be a tremendous human costs to the military offensive and create public pressure on the military to back off from this offensive, but it may actually ricochet on them."

 On the second day after the attack, the moratorium on capital punishment was lifted in terror-related cases by Nawaz Sharif after which Mohammed Aqeel along with Arshad Mehmood, convicted for a failed assassination attempt on the previous President, General Pervez Musharraf, were executed on 19 December.

 Protesters in Pakistan's capital Islamabad surrounded a pro-Taliban mosque and reclaimed the space.

 A series of candle vigils were held throughout Pakistan in solidarity with the victims.
 A number of international communities recorded their protest to condemn the attack.

 On 30 December 2014, Pakistani batsman Younis Khan visited the school.
 The Pakistani team played a test match against New Zealand on the second day after the massacre.
 Younis Khan handed over cricket kits and a cheque sent by the New Zealand cricket team.

-ISPR released the songs "Bara Dushman Bana Phirta Hai Jo Bachon Se Larta Hai" and "Mujhe Dushman Ke Bachon", to pay tribute to the victims.
+ISPR released the songs "Bara Dushman Bana Phirta Hai" and "Mujhe Dushman Ke Bachon Ko Parhana Hai", to pay tribute to the victims.

 In 2015, Pakistan renamed 107 schools after school children killed during the massacre in the Khyber Pakhtunkhwa region.

 The 2015 video game Pakistan Army Retribution is set during the Peshawar school massacre.
 After a negative review on the website of DAWN, people on Twitter also outed their criticism on the game.
 Pakistan Army Retribution was pulled from the Google Play Store in January 2016.

-Reopen
+Reopening

 The Army Public School Peshawar was reopened on 12 January 2015 under the guard of Pakistan's security forces.

 To uplift the morale and spirit of the students and victims of the school, the Chief of Army Staff, General Raheel Sharif, personally attended the morning assembly of the school and confirmed to them that no such incident will ever occur in Pakistan again as they will break the backbone of the Taliban.